Aerial view of a mountain town with buildings, roads, and greenery, surrounded by hills and forests under a partly cloudy sky.

 No, 2A does not include a sunset.
 A sunset provision is when a tax is set to expire after a set amount of time.
 This type of provision is usually included in a measure, like 2A, where tax dollars are supposed to support a specific activity, such as building housing.
 It should give voters concern that the authors of 2A opted against giving voters more oversight of the use of 2A tax dollars.

-Without a sunset, 2A will essentially give Town Council a blank check and allow them to spend these tax dollars as they see fit without the input from voters.
+Without a sunset, 2A will essentially give the Town Council a blank check and allow them to spend these tax dollars as they see fit without the input from voters.

 Sunset provisions are essential for ballot measures like 2A.
 They guarantee accountability and good financial management.